-The measures for balancing the power between the board of : Have directors and the Management Methods of balancing power between the board of directors : Increasing the proportion of independent directors to more
+Yes : The measures for balancing the power between the board of directors and the Management Incre : Methods of balancing power between the board of directors half and Management

+Increasing the proportion of independent directors to more than half

 As of December 31, 2024, the Company's Board of Directors comprises 8 members, consisting of 7 non-executive directors and 5 independent directors, representing 62.5% of the Board of Directors, which is in accordance with the requirements of the Securities and Exchange Commission.
 There is 1 executive director.
 Of these, there are 2 female directors and 6 male directors, representing 25% of the total number of directors.
 All directors possess skills, expertise, knowledge, and experience beneficial to the Company's business operations and success, along with independence, transparency, checks and balances, and effective corporate governance.